 Focus on the here and now

 It’s easy to get caught up in what won’t be happening this season.
 There are no big gatherings with friends or family.
 Past traditions may be broken for the first time.
 The usual merriment that many look forward to looks different, making it easy to dwell on past.
-Emily suggests trying to focus on the moment.
+Olsen suggests trying to focus on the moment.

 "A lot of times people think about all the different things we’re missing out on, or all the different things we’re not able to do because we’re not able to gather in large groups— that’s a lot of what we do over the holidays.
 So being able to focus on your immediate family, or being able to focus on your pets, or being able to focus on the people who are there in the moment is so important this year."